-Diabetics are aware that the disease affects their kidneys, feet and eyes.
+Diabetics are aware that the disease affects their kidneys, feet, and eyes.
 They are cognizant of the effect of high blood sugar on every aspect of their bodies.
-Knowing that the body’s systems interact with each other via hormones, the diabetic can mitigate these effects by managing their glucose.
+Knowing that the body’s systems interact with each other via hormones, the person with diabetes can mitigate these effects by managing their glucose.
 Insulin is, after all, a hormone that regulates the body’s glucose.
 However, did you know that diabetes can affect the mouth, too?
 Badly controlled glucose can cause general oral health issues such as gingivitis and periodontal disease.
 Bone loss due to diabetes can and will cause the teeth to fall out.
 What’s a diabetic to do?

 - Dry mouth

 The National Institutes of Health have more oral health problems to add to the list from CDC:

 The CDC tells us that insulin mixes with saliva in the mouth.
 When the bacteria usually residing on the tongue mixes with the saliva, it forms plaque on the enamel of the teeth.
 Elevated blood glucose means elevated plaque.
 When left too long, then it eats away at the teeth, causing gingivitis.
 When it’s left longer than that, then periodontal disease sets in, and people with diabetes lose their teeth.